mikegowen/react-starter/README.md

 **webpack** – This is the core webpack package.<br />
 **webpack-cli** – Allows us to bundle from the command line.<br />
-**webpack-dev-server** – Automatically bundles our code whenever we make changes to our app so we don't have to do it manually.<br />
+**webpack-dev-server** – Automatically bundles our code whenever we make changes to our app so we don’t have to do it manually.<br />
 **babel-loader** – The loader for Babel.
 Babel is used to transpile modern JavaScript to older JavaScript that can be read by older browsers (explained more later).<br />
 **html-loader** – This loader will convert your HTML into a string, resolving image sources into `require` statements, and exports it as a JavaScript module.
-Once HTML and images are managed by webpack you don't have to worry about manually updating referenced filenames or paths that might change due to configuration changes or cache busting filename hashing.<br />
+Once HTML and images are managed by webpack you don’t have to worry about manually updating referenced filenames or paths that might change due to configuration changes or cache busting filename hashing.<br />
 **html-webpack-plugin** – Generates HTML dynamically using a template we supply and embeds a `<script>` tag whose `src` attribute points to our bundled JavaScript.
-Again, without this plugin, we'd need to manually update the `src` attribute if we were to use filename hashing.<br />
+Again, without this plugin, we’d need to manually update the `src` attribute if we were to use filename hashing.<br />
 **css-loader** – This loader turns all of your CSS into a string and exports it as a module resolving things like `url()` into `require` for reasons similar to `html-loader`.<br />
 **style-loader** – This loader takes the final processed CSS and inserts it between `<style>` tags in your HTML.